gems-uff/vem/README.md

 | `vem/2021/118.pdf`  | Selectable text  |
 | `vem/2021/119.pdf`  | Selectable text  |

+Another pending task is to add in the publications.xslx references to the pdf files.

 If you can collaborate somehow, please file a Pull Request with your contribution.